cocos/cocos-docs/en/scripting/decorator.md

     children2 = []; // Undeclared cc type, inferring from initialization result that the elements are undefined arrays

     @property
-    _valueB = 'abc'; // properties starting with '_' here are only serialized and will not be displayed in the editor properties panel
+    _valueB = 'abc'; // Properties starting with '_' here are only serialized and will not be displayed in the editor properties panel

     @property({ type: A })
     accx : A = A.c;